kercre123/ddl-vector-custom-build-script/README.md

 ## ddl-vector-custom-build-script
-"Simple" all root bash script that turns a regular dev Vector OTA into an unsigned one with a new update engine, ssh key, and new version number so he can work with chipper.
+"Simple" all root bash script that turns a regular dev Vector OTA into an unsigned one.
+It can also copy over certain files for custom builds.

 ## **DISCLAIMER**